DevOpsTestLab/DevOpsWarriors/README.md

 ### Task 3: Setup sonarqube scan for this project

 > Description: We would like to get visibility on our code quality.
 Please integrate sonarqube in our pipeline.
 Here are the details below of our sonarqube server, https://sonarcloud.io/.
 Please integrate your GITHUB account with sonarcloud and create an organization.
 Update the `Jenkinsfile` to include a new stage called `sonarqube` and add the logic to scan the project.
-You may have already seen the [docker pipeline](https://www.jenkins.io/doc/book/pipeline/docker/) to use docker containers as our execution environment.
+You may have already seen that the devops team has used [docker pipeline](https://www.jenkins.io/doc/book/pipeline/docker/) to use docker containers as our execution environment.
 Please stick to the same approach if possible.

 > **Note**: Please make sure that you dont interfere with the ongoing development on the master branch.
 Follow branching and merging strategies as much as possible.
 The multi-branch pipeline will spin up automated jobs for each new branch you create.
 Feel free to look up in dockerhub for any docker images that you can find to use as the execution environment.